Updated October 22, 2019

 Alcohol impacts the brain in many ways.
 We all know that the brain is the main source of the body’s functions.
 Imagine putting your brain in a jar filled with alcohol and shaking it up— it’s not a pretty picture.
 Yet that’s what slowly happens, to a certain extent, when you drink and don’t stop drinking.
 Alcohol seeps into the brain, affecting the different parts of your body’s motherboard as you drink more and more.

 The Four Levels of Drunkenness

-- Stage 1 The Cerebral Cortex: The cerebral cortex processes information from your senses, thoughts, and initiates the majority of voluntary muscle movements and has some control over lower-order brain centers.
-Alcohol affects the brain at the cerebral cortex by impairing thought processes and leading to poor judgment.
-It can cause the depression of inhibition which leads to you becoming more talkative and confident.
-So when that happens alcohol has seeped to the cerebral cortex.
-It also blunts the senses and increases the pain threshold.
-As you drink more these effects become more apparent.
+- Stage 1 … The Cerebral Cortex: The cerebral cortex processes information from your senses and thoughts and initiates the majority of voluntary muscle movements; it also has some control over lower-order brain centers.
+By affecting the cerebral cortex, alcohol impairs thought processes and leads to poor judgment.
+It can cause the depression of inhibition, which leads to talkativeness and self-confidence.
+When that happens, alcohol has seeped into the cerebral cortex.
+It also blunts the senses.
+As you drink more, these effects become more apparent.

 - Stage 2 … The Cerebellum: The cerebellum coordinates muscle movement.
 The cerebral cortex initiates movement by sending messages through the medulla and spinal cord to the muscles.
 As these signals pass through the medulla, they are influenced by nerve impulses from the cerebellum.
 These nerve impulses control fine movements, which include those for balance and basic things like walking.